libmir/dcompute/docs/02-hardware.md

 Hardware
 ========

-Writing code for DCompute kernels is a bit different from reuglar CPU programming.
+Writing code for DCompute kernels is a bit different from regular CPU programming.

 Most noticable is that you write the kernel as the body of a for loop that is then vectorised and run in parallel by the `device`.
-As a consequence of this there are no sequencing guaruntees and branching is done as vector mask operations.
+As a consequence of this, there are no sequencing guaruntees and branching is done as vector mask operations.
 This includes `while` style loops, they will continue until every lane of the vector has completed the loop.